-CAS ARI: Applied Technology R&D and Innovation
+CAS ETH ARI: Applied Technology R&D and Innovation

 The Certificate of Advanced Studies ETH Applied Technology: R&D and Innovation (CAS ARI) provides participants with an understanding of the research and development process and develops relevant innovation skills.